juancerezo/next.io/README.md

 # next.io
 No more hell.
 Callbacks made easy, with error handlers and more.

+##Deprecated: This project has been discontinued.

+This was an experiment to understand how to execute callbacks one by one, without nested functions.
+You can continue using the `next.io` package.
+But, I recommend you use `asycn` for production projects.

 ### Unit test command (require mocha):

 Install mocha globally: